dwalend/blog/_posts/2014-09-22-Semirings.md

 ---
 layout: post
-title: Generics and Semirings and Knocking Over Windmills
+title: Generics and Semirings and Tilting Windmills
 comments: True
 ---

-# Generics and Semirings and Knocking Over Windmills

 One of the coolest things you can do with graphs is find the shortest paths between nodes.
 One of the coolest things you can do with those algorithms is change what "shortest" means using semirings.
 It's so cool it makes group theory useful.
 Scala's type system is rich enough to handle all that without hurting my eyes, so I did it in [ScalaGraphMinimizer](https://github.com/dwalend/ScalaGraphMinimizer).